christopherhuntley/ba510-deals-database/README.md

 14. __Save your script.__
 Name the file `DealsPart2.sql`.
 It should be saved in the repository folder.
 15. __Sign your work.__
-At the top of the script, add a comment that sates the purpose of the script, your name and the date.
+At the top of the script, add a comment that states the purpose of the script, your name and the date.
 16. __Commit and sync to GitHub.__
 Use the Git comment 'Completed Part 2' and push to GitHub.